artefactual-labs/personas/tier-1-digital-archivist.md

 # Cody Chavez

-Cody is a digital archivist at a government-funded historical research institution.
+Cody is a digital archivist at historical research institution.

 ## Personal profile

-Cody is a digital archivist at an extragovernmentally-funded historical institution.
+Cody is the sole digital archivist at an extragovernmentally-funded historical institution.
 They are responsible for overseeing the implementation of a digital preservation system, and they completed an analysis that resulted in the selection of Archivematica  for this purpose.
 Cody is also responsible for developing policies and procedures that will govern the digital preservation activities of the institution.
 They are the de facto lead of the digital preservation team at the institution, which also includes developers, systems administrators, and other archivists, and which reports to the head archivist of the institution.

 ## Goals and motivations